acollign/netrunner-wiki/Client-Lock-and-Handling-Client-Commands.md

 **Ideas to Improve This**
 1. Add an request-id that the client sends to the server.
 When the action is resolved, pass this request-id back to the client which will make it unblock.
 This would require that id to flow through handle-game-action, handle-action, resolve-ability, and differ related functions.
 This would be for every game effect interaction - multiple per ability, vs eid on the server side.

 2. Server side locking (in addition to client side).
 This would require the server to lock on a game effect request and ignore subsequent requests until it passes a response back for this game only!!
 This would still require some data to pass through handle-game-action, handle-action, resolve-ability, and differ related functions so the server knows when the request is completed.
 The client would lock on sending a request too.
 In the diff message some data will tell the client when to unlock.
-Number 2 seems easier.
-No ID to track.

 3. When we invoke handle-action we have an argument which says which side the command if for.
 We can add that to @game-state - and it will get passed back to the client which can use that to determine if it should clear lock.
 Handling the action is not 100% instant but vvvvvvvv close.
+We will need a piece of data to change on each request sent back to the client so it knows this diff is in response to something it did.
+Something like an eid... maybe a rid

 ```clojure
 (defn handle-action